 From swimming in restored bays to new waterfront dining experiences, there will be even more new ways to enjoy the area within the next decade or so.
 Ten hectares of industrial land is planned to be transformed into Te Ara Tukutuku a new public park Here, people will be able to walk through a forest, enjoy a rejuvenated coastline and more.

 We know Aucklanders love their waterside dining and we’re about to get a whole lot more with the planned Cracker Bay development.
 Featuring a mix of casual and fine dining eateries, it will be the perfect spot to watch the sun go down over the Waitematā Harbour.
-If you’re looking to head to the area, the Wynard Quarter Bridge is undergoing maintenance at the moment, but it should be up and running by Summer 2024.
-In the meantime, there’s plenty of buses to get you to and from Wynyard Quarter or you can take a stroll around the Viaduct Basin.
+If you’re looking to head to the area, the Wynard Quarter Bridge is undergoing maintenance at the moment but will be back up and running in December 2024.
+In the meantime, there is a free ferry running between the wharves adjacent to the Maritime Museum and the Viaduct Events Centre or you can take a stroll around the Viaduct Basin.

 (Top left and bottom: Cracker Bay, top right: Te Ara Tukutuku)